-Victoria enjoys teaching writers of all levels, from beginners to those finalising their work for publication.
+Victoria enjoys teaching writers of all levels, from complete beginners to those finalising their work for publication.
 She teaches fiction, poetry and life writing, and has co-written courses for the OCA including ‘Foundations in Creative Writing’, ‘Writing Skills’ and ‘Starting Your Novel’.
 She regularly contributes blogs on creative writing topics for the OCA website.

 She also has an MA in Art History from the University of Sussex and is currently completing a Foundation Course in Photography.
 She teaches on the OCA’s theoretical course ‘Creative Arts Today’, which covers visual art including photography, video and textiles.
 She is keen to work with other practitioners to develop interdisciplinary workshops and courses, and is particularly interested in the visual arts, science, and the natural world.

 Victoria gives talks for the ‘Retirement is Opportunity’ course and ‘Friday Evening Lecture’ series, which are both part of the University of St Andrews’ Open Association.
 Topics include John Ruskin: His Life and Work, Contemporary Poetry and Science, Writers and their Letters, and Contemporary British Nature Writing.

 Victoria gives poetry workshops in schools on a diverse range of topics, including Greek mythology, science, and World War Two, and is happy to devise workshops and courses to fit with existing curricula and interests.